nesi/research-developer-cloud/docs/user-guide/launch-and-mange-instances/launch-an-instance-via-dashboard.md

 **Details**

-- *Project Name*
+`Project Name`
-> The name of the project that this instance will be deployed under.
+:   The name of the project that this instance will be deployed under.

-- *Instance Name*
+`Instance Name`
-> The name of the VM/Instance.
+:   The name of the VM/Instance.
 The name you assign here becomes the initial host name of the server.

 !!! note
     After the server is built, if you change the server name in the API or change the host name directly, the names are not updated in the dashboard.

     Server names are not guaranteed to be unique when created so you could have two instances with the same host name.

-- *Description*
+`Description`
-> A brief description of the VM/Instance.
+:   A brief description of the VM/Instance.

-- *Availability Zone*
+`Availability Zone`
-> By default this will be “nova“.
+:   By default this will be “nova“.
 This specifies which zone it will be deployed too if there were multiple zones.
 The current default and only zone is “nova“ at this point in time.

-- *Count*
+`Count`
-> how many of the VMs/Instances you would like to deploy.
+: how many of the VMs/Instances you would like to deploy.

-- *Source*
+`Source`
-> Select Boot Source
+:   Select Boot Source

->> **Boot from image**
->>
+    `Boot from image`
->> Selecting this option allows you to choose from a list of images to boot from, a list of images will be presented to choose from.
+    :    Selecting this option allows you to choose from a list of images to boot from, a list of images will be presented to choose from.

->
->> **Boot from instance snapshot**
+    `Boot from instance snapshot`
->>
->> Selecting this option allows you to choose an instance snapshot to boot from, a list of instance snapshots will be presented to choose from.
+    :    Selecting this option allows you to choose an instance snapshot to boot from, a list of instance snapshots will be presented to choose from.

->
->> **Boot from volume**
+    `Boot from volume`
->> Selecting this option allows you to choose a volume to boot from, a list of volumes will be presented to choose from.
+    :   Selecting this option allows you to choose a volume to boot from, a list of volumes will be presented to choose from.

->
->> **Boot from volume snapshot**
+    `Boot from volume snapshot`
->> Selecting this option allows you to choose a volume snapshot to boot from, a list of volume snapshots will be presented to choose from.
+    :   Selecting this option allows you to choose a volume snapshot to boot from, a list of volume snapshots will be presented to choose from.

-- *Delete Volume on Instance Delete*
+`Delete Volume on Instance Delete`
-> Selecting YES will enable the volume to be deleted when the instance is deleted.
+:   Selecting YES will enable the volume to be deleted when the instance is deleted.

-- *Volume Size (GB)*
+`Volume Size (GB)`
-> This will be present should the user choose to boot from image or instance snapshot.
+:   This will be present should the user choose to boot from image or instance snapshot.
 This setting determines the size of the boot volume.
 This will be overridden when selecting a flavor if its less then the flavor's size.

 **Flavor**

-- *Flavor*
+`Flavor`
-> Specify the size of the instance to launch, click the ^ to select the instance size you are after.
+:   Specify the size of the instance to launch, click the `^` to select the instance size you are after.

 !!! note
     Instance sizes have a brief explanation in the name of what they are best used for.